 This review is unhelpful because it summarizes the paper (old news: we already read the paper!) and gives no interesting new thoughts or information.
 Here is an example of a review that is good:

 You may find skipping reviews useful if you are busy with other coursework.
-(If you did not skip, we'll have to randomly drop 2 reviews when grading.)
-However, except in extreme cases, we will not grant additional free passes on the reviews.
+If you did not skip (or skipped only once), we will drop 2 (or 1) of your lowest review scores when grading.
+Except in extreme cases, we will not grant additional free passes on the reviews.

 Early in the semester, you will sign up for one of the required readings from the course schedule based on your topic preference.
-Students who choose the same paper will be presentation partners.
+Students who choose the same topic will be presentation partners.

-We will grade your presentation based on your understanding of the content, presentation structure and flow, question answering, and class engagement.
+We will grade your presentation based on your understanding of the content, presentation structure and flow, question handling, and class engagement.
 Feedback will be provided along with the grade.

 Can a presentation use the paper author's slides?
 Yes, if you like.
 But if you do this, you must clearly credit the source of the slides in your presentation.
 In any case, you should not repeat the paper author's presentation.